-Australia’s tallest tree, named Centurion, is finally living up to its lofty name and has just been measured at 100.9m tall.
-Not only does this make Centurion a massive tree, but it also means Tasmania joins Northern California in holding the only trees over 100m in height on the planet!
+The tallest tree in Australia, named Centurion, is finally living up to its lofty name and has just been measured at 100.9 metres tall.
+Not only does this make Centurion a massive tree, it also means Tasmania joins Northern California in being home to the only trees over 100 metres in height on the planet!

 This momentous milestone was recorded by two Tasmanians, Steven Pearce from The Tree Projects and Yoav Daniel Bar-Ness from Giant Tree Expeditions.
 The pair used state of the art laser range-finders to measure the tree.
 They combined more than 311 laser-range finder shots and rigorous scientific methodology to determine the measurement.

 ‘For us Tasmanians, it’s a true moment of pride.
 We cut down trees much taller than this in the past without much regard.
 So this is comparable to finding a live Tasmanian Tiger, a relic from a bygone era returned in this modern age,’ Steven Pearce said.

 ‘This tree is a true symbol of Australia’s natural heritage that we can now claim again and its significance as an individual tree can not be overstated.’

 Tasmania is home to four of the world’s top ten tallest tree species, with Centurion leading the way for Eucalyptus regnans.
 The tree itself stands 200 metres from a fresh Sustainable Timbers Tasmania clear fell and just 60 minutes drive from the centre of Hobart.
 It has no formed track leading to it or facilities to manage visitor impacts.

 Remember, if you go check out the tallest tree in Australia, make sure to tread lightly, respect the environment, and leave no trace.